-The new Volkswagen Golf 8 is on its way!
+The new Volkswagen Golf 8 will be fully revealed on 24 October 2019!
 Here’s what we know so far...

 Last year, Karlheinz Hell, Head of Volkswagen AG's Compact Series Group said, "the next Golf will take Volkswagen into the era of fully connected vehicles with extended autonomous driving functions.
 It will have more software on board than ever before.
 It will always be online and its digital cockpit and assistance systems will be the benchmark in terms of connectivity and safety."